Jersey ShoreGUIDE

 Best for Special Occasions: The Committed Pig

-When you're celebrating something special in Manasquan, The Committed Pig delivers an memorable experience.Brunch hotspot known for creative comfort food and excellent coffee.
+For a nicer night out in Manasquan, The Committed Pig is a strong choice.Brunch hotspot known for creative comfort food and excellent coffee.
 Weekend lines are common but worth it.
-Even at moderate pricing, the quality and atmosphere punch above its weight.
+The quality and atmosphere hold up well at this price level.

 What to Know Before You Go